 Alright, look, because of repetition compulsion, we’re drawn to people who are unable to meet our emotional needs, just like our parents, and then we look for these relationships where we get used to being self-sacrificing.
 That’s what defines the fixer, the white knight.

-Here are some other symptoms of the guy who is a co-dependent but who is a co-dependent narcissist: pursuing and remaining in relationships with partners who are emotionally erratic and need your help, or your advice, or emotional support, yet fail to reciprocate appropriately.
+Here are some other symptoms of the guy who is a co-dependent but who is actually a co-dependent narcissist: pursuing and remaining in relationships with partners who are emotionally erratic and need your help, or your advice, or emotional support, yet fail to reciprocate appropriately.
 Pursuing and remaining in relationships with partners who are emotional depriving or covertly abusive or controlling, and not allowing this behavior but are even — not only allowing this behavior, but are even forgiving of it; and giving a lot to others while not asking others to meet your needs, yet somehow hoping they’ll eventually decide on their own to meet your needs out of appreciation for seeing how much you’ve done for them.

 That’s the cry of the guy who got cheated on, right?
-“I did so much for her and yet…” Or the nice guy who the guy goes back to the abusive ex.
+“I did so much for her and yet…” Or the nice guy who the girl goes back to the abusive ex.
 “I did so much for her!
 I gave her everything!”
 That phrase we hear, “I gave her everything.”
 That’s a red flag.
 Or when a woman says, “I gave him everything!”
 Another red flag.
 Well, why are you so angry about it?
 You’re clearly just giving it because you’re hoping that they’ll see how much you’ve given and finally reciprocate.
 So, you weren’t really giving from your heart, right?
 It wasn’t sincere.

 Now, some of you might have taken the rebel route.
 Some of you might have taken the recluse route, so I’m happy to answer questions on that.
 But by and large, the majority is taking the moving towards route.
 Another consequence of the moving towards is that you end up living through and for your romantic partners.
-This is guys, a common symptoms is once they get into a relationship, they just disappear from their friends and all that.
+This is guys, a common symptom is once they get into a relationship, they just disappear from their friends and all that.
 They just become a couple, that’s their entire life, living through.

 And then it would be even worse if he ended up getting his pride from her accomplishments, too.
 That would be another version of that.
 But living through and for your romantic partners.
-Another is to do whatever you could to avoid emotional and physical abandonment and rejection, even if this sometimes leads to clinging, smothering, and jealous behavior, which should obviously produce the opposite effect and drive the person away.
+Another is to do whatever you could to avoid emotional and physical abandonment and rejection, even if this sometimes leads to clinging, smothering, and jealous behavior, which would obviously produce the opposite effect and drive the person away.

 Also, the way you treat life: overachieving and seeking perfection through roles, careers, partners, that you think will please and impress other people.
 So, if I get that hot girl, then my life is complete.
 I can finally rest.
 I don’t need to go out and do this thing anymore.
 I got the hot girl, then all the guys will look up to me and I’ll be able to show her off and I’ve finally arrived.
 This is proof that I’ve made it, that I’m enough now.
 Alright, so — Well, I think you know, if you just examine yourself, that’s often what you’re looking for.

 So, this is a vicious cycle.
 The fixer needs to find and win over partners who are emotionally unavailable and are conditional with their approval or feels like a hollow victory for them.
 Because the core neediness remains.
 In other words, if she likes him, he doesn’t respect it.
-This is why you get these guys who start learning pick-up, and then they string along a bunch of HB5’s and 6’s that they close in using, like, the typical — they’re not saying, “Hey, I’m in an open relationship” because they have sex.
+This is why you get these guys who start learning pick-up, and then they get stringed along a bunch of HB5’s and 6’s that they close in using, like, the typical — they’re not saying, “Hey, I’m in an open relationship” before they have sex.
 It’s just like what the pick-up artists call tacit approval.
 If she asks, then you can say you’re seeing other girls.
 But if she doesn’t ask, then don’t tell.
 Don’t ask, don’t tell.

 And so, he just starts grueling over all of these girls that he finds less attractive and then, just like a sports fisherman, just throws them back in the water because they feel like hollow victories.
 They’re not the 10, because only the 10 would show that he has arrived and he is worthy.
 They’re actually narcissists and they’re very dangerous people.
 If you’ve seen the movie — who has seen Talented Mr. Ripley?
 Oh, wow, quite a lot of you, okay.
 Well, they’re like Mr. Ripley.

-That’s what happens when you give some of these guys’ skills, because they’re doing this for narcissism, not for sex; not for pleasure or gratification.
+That’s what happens when you give some of these guys skills, because they’re doing this for narcissism, not for sex; not for pleasure or gratification.
 Well, it is ego gratification.
 And they’re also looking for women who don’t actually like them.
-So, if the six is in with him, he will stay there out of guilt, but he’s not into it.
+So, if the six is in love with him, he will stay there out of guilt, but he’s not into it.
 He’s waiting for the 10.
 How does he know she’s a 10?
 When she’s emotionally unavailable to him.
 You see this at the end of the game, right?
 Neil Strauss, Lisa Leveridge, didn’t respond to all of his tricks the way the other girls did, and that triggered him to pursue because that means it’s love.
 Because that’s what he’s used to.